mapninja/Earthsys144/week03/02_basic_table_joins_and_calculations.md

-# Basic Table Joins and Calculations in QGIS
+# Basic Table Joins and Calculations in QGIS (DRAFT)

 ## Overview